pmcgee69/compiler-explorer/Delphi & C++Builder Specifics.md

 - npm install webpack-cli -g
 - npm update webpack

-Substitute the following files from this repo :  (make changes to directories and installed versions as necessary)
+You may need to fix up some directories ... maybe comment out eg the C++ options.
+Changes were made to the following files from this repo :

 - \lib\languages.js   -  Comment out languages as desired.
-(or compare to, or use, ...)
 - \lib\languages.PasWin.js

 For Object Pascal compilers :